david-zip/notes-misc/dynamic_masking.md

 ## What is Dynamic Data Masking?

 Dynamic data masking is a column-level security feature which allows you to alter data for anonymity using predefined masking policies.
+Column-level security is a type of masking policy that is applied to all values of a column within a table or view.

+Masking policies are schema-level objects whihc can protect sensitive data from being viewed by unautorized roles.
+Data is not being modified, but rather hidden from the user.
+There are vaious forms of masking:

+- Masked
+- Partially masked
+- Obfuscated
+- Tokenized

 In Snowflake, as masking policies are schema-level objects, databases and schemas must be defined first in order to create or apply a masking policy.

 Another form of data masking is known as **Static Data Masking**.
 This differs from dyanmic data masking as data will always be censored regardless of the party querying it.
-In dyanmic data masking, the amount of data censor is dependant on the role/
+In dyanmic data masking, the amount of data censor is dependant on the role.

 There are various benefits to dynamic data masking:

-- Ease of use
-  - Can apply a single policy to numerous rows with ease
-  - Highly reusable

-- Data administration and segragation of duties
-  - Security or privacy officer will decided what to protect, not the object (data) owner
+- New masking policies can be made with ease and without any overhead of historic loading of data
+- Policies can be written once and be applied to various columns across databases and schemas
-  - Easy to manage and support centralized and decentralized administration models
+- Masking policies are easy to manage and support centralized and decentralized administration models

-- Data authorization and governance
-  - Contextual data access by role
-  - Supports data governance as implemented by security or privacy officers and can prohibit privileged users with the ACCOUNTADMIN or SECURITYADMIN role from unnecessarily viewing data

-- Data sharing
+- Data can be easily masked before being shared
-  - Easily mask data prior to sharing it

-- Change management
-  - Easily change masking policy content without having to reapply the masking policy to thousands of columns
+- Easily change masking policy with having to reapply a new policy on multiple columns

 ## Dynamic Masking Main Clauses

+{::comment}
+  refine this
+{:/comment}

 `CREATE` - Creates the new masking policy in a schema `APPLY` - Allows the SET and UNSET operations for a masking policy on a column